English Language and Literature MA

 The Dissertation gives you the opportunity to conduct autonomous work with supervisory support on a topic you feel passionate about.
 At the beginning of the module you will have a series of practical seminars on the different issues involved in the process of writing a dissertation, such as finding a topic, the role of the supervisor, research methodology and the conventions of academic writing.

-In this module you will examine a range of topics, including genre and history, literature’s contemporary globalisation, the historical development of English Literature as a discipline, the history and theorisation of the very notion of literature itself, and the material cultures of literary production and consumption.
+This module is designed to give you the opportunity for preparatory discussion of topics in optional modules.
+You will examine a range of topics, including: genre and history; literature’s contemporary globalisation; the historical development of English Literature as a discipline; the history and theorisation of the notion ‘literature’ itself; and the material cultures of literary production and consumption.

-This module focuses on the themes of reading and re-reading.
-You will explore different critical approaches, such as feminism and deconstruction, as well as looking at key issues in literary studies such as the author and the reader.
+This module is designed to give you the opportunity for preparatory discussion of topics in optional modules.
+As a part of this, you will explore different critical approaches, such as feminism and post-colonialism, as well as looking at key issues in literary studies such as the roles of the author and the reader.

 This module offers a range of different linguistic tools for exploring texts.
 They are analysed for lexical and grammatical cohesion, metonymy and metaphor, and register and thematic progression (Hallidayan functional grammar).
 Texts are also analysed using Critical Discourse Analysis (CDA) and Multimodal Discourse Analysis (MDA).
 You will acquire a theoretical understanding of the main approaches to discourse analysis, and the practical skills for carrying out these analyses on real texts.
 You will also gain a broader awareness of how written discourse is constructed by comparing it to spoken discourse, and by discussing it in terms of more general semiotic and communication theories.

-In this module you will study a range of topical issues in language learning and teaching, including content and language integrated learning, individual differences in language learning, language for specific purposes, learner autonomy and strategy training, methodology, neurolinguistic processing and multiple intelligences, teacher language and national curriculum.
+You will examine current practice and developments in language teaching, including communicative competence in language learning.
+During this module you will cover a range of topical issues in language learning and teaching, including: content and language integrated learning; individual differences in language learning; language for specific purposes; learner autonomy and strategy training; methodology; neurolinguistic processing and multiple intelligences; skills lessons and real language; and teacher language and national curriculum.

 You will gain a greater understanding of what is happening in cross-cultural communication, and develop your ability to do it well.
 In the first part of the module you will examine critically different theories of the nature of cultural difference and its impact on cross-cultural interaction.
 You will also explore theories of the intercultural abilities needed to manage such interaction effectively.
 In the second part of the module you will apply these theories to specific issues in professional contexts of potential relevance, such as language teaching.

 This module examines the idea of British literary culture since the 1990s.
-Beginning with Carlyle, the notion of literature as an ‘industry’ has been resisted by a strong tradition of cultural criticism in Britain.
-This module discusses what happened to this tradition, whether it still exists, and what may have replaced it.
 By focusing particularly on the relationships between writing and film, and writing and the visual arts, the module investigates the state and status of literary writing during this period.
-Authors studied include A S Byatt, Sarah Kane, Zadie Smith, Sarah Waters and Irvine Welsh.
+Authors studied include A. S. Byatt, Sarah Kane, Zadie Smith, Irvine Welsh, Ian McEwan and Stewart Home.

 Focusing on the period from the end of the 19th century to the beginning of the 21st century, you will examine a range of cultural, literary, artistic and theoretical perspectives on sexuality, in order to investigate the complex relationship between sexuality and narrative.
-Key authors, artists and theorists studied include Georges Bataille, Judith Butler, Jeffrey Eugenides, Michel Foucault, Sigmund Freud, Michael Haneke, Michel Houellebecq, Adrienne Rich and Oscar Wilde.
+Assessing and comparing a diverse range of theoretical writings on sexuality, including in psychoanalysis, Foucault and feminist theory, the module considers the history and development of these distinct but related narratives and discourses in relation to textual and cinematic narratives.

 This module aims to give you a better understanding of what translation is, how translation is a reflection of its social setting, and what goes on in the mind when a translator translates.
 Translation Studies has seen rapid growth in recent years, and this module reflects these developments.
 The topics you will cover include: discourse analysis approaches; equivalence; historical and contemporary translation theories; loss and gain; psycholinguistic approaches; ‘skopos’ theory; the unit of translation; translatability; translating culture; translating ideology; translating literature and sacred texts; and translation and ICT.